 - Possess a driver’s license or document that he or she knows is fake or has been tampered with.

-- Let another person borrow their license of document with his or her permission
+- Let another person borrow their license or document with his or her permission

 - Possess or present a driver’s license or certificate not issued to himself or herself

-An offense like this one is classified as a Class A misdemeanor.
+This offense is classified as a Class A misdemeanor.
 If the person used the fake I.D. specifically for the purchase or use of alcohol, then they will most likely be prosecuted only under the alcoholic beverage code.

 There are two other statutes under Texas law that address the fraudulent use of fake IDs however each offense is characterized by the situation involving the fake IDs and the intentions behind it.